Rafael Ximeno y Planes

-Rafael Ximeno y Planes (1759–1807 or 1825) was a Spanish painter and draughtsman born in Valencia and deceased in Mexico (by then a colony of New Spain).
+Rafael Ximeno y Planes (1759/1760–1825) was a Spanish painter and draughtsman.

 Biography

 He was the son of a silversmith and first learned the painter's profession from his maternal uncle Luis Planes.
 Later he studied at the Real Academia de San Fernando in Madrid thanks to a scholarship.
 He also studied in Rome in 1783.
-In 1786 he was appointed vice-director (teniente director) of the Real Academia de San Carlos of Valencia, and in 1793 he moved to Mexico City as the vice-director of the School of Fine Arts.
+In 1786 he was appointed vice-director (teniente director) of the Real Academia de San Carlos of Valencia, and in 1793 he moved to Mexico City as the director of painting at the Academia de San Carlos.

 In addition to academic canvases, Ximeno also created the frescos in the churches of Jesús María and La Profesa, in Mexico City.
 His fresco ‘The Assumption of the Virgin’ can be found in the dome of Catedral Metropolitana de Ciudad de México.
 Some of his work also appears in the Basílica de la Asunción, in the town of Cieza, Spain.

 Throughout his career, he made drawings which were preparatory for prints.
 Notable among these are his illustrations for the very popular first Spanish translation of Robinson Crusoe, by Tomás de Iriarte (1750–91), published in Madrid in 1789 (which is in fact a translation not of Daniel Defoe's original text, but of Joachim Heinrich Campe’s adaptation, published in Hamburg 1779–80).
 Four of these preparatory drawings by Rafael Ximeno y Planes are preserved in the British Library.
 There are also drawings by José Juan Camarón y Meliá (1760–1819) for this edition of Robinson Crusoe in the British Library.